Tales from the Bat - Chain of Command

 Boost crossed his hands, kept his eyes on his guest.

-EiN paled, looked as if he had just seen a ghost.
+EiN turned pale, looking as if he had just seen a ghost.
 Boost sneered, his heart aching.
-He stood up, reached a small cupboard, took out a couple printed pictures, threw them on the table.
-EiN picked them up, stared at them.
+He stood up before reaching for a small cupboard, taking out a couple printed pictures, throwing them on the table.
+EiN picked them up, examining them with intrigue.

 “What the...”

-A giant, plant-like structure, surrounded by a crimson mist, particles of dust, pollen.
-Five massive petals with teeth and hooks equally spaced around a central body, much like a rafflesia flower, uncountable vines sprouting from what looked like a black hole at its core.
-A crown of sharp teeth along the border of the “mouth” – a black tunnel without visible end.
-The vines were wrapped around the buildings, crushing them under their pressure, while even more red pollen was being spit out in a massive cloud.
+A giant, plant-like structure, surrounded by a thick, crimson mist comprised of dust and pollen.
+Five massive petals with teeth and hooks equally spaced around a central body, much like a rafflesia flower, and uncountable vines sprouting from what looked like a black hole at its core.
+A crown of sharp teeth along the border of the “mouth” – a black tunnel without a visible end.
+The vines were wrapped around nearby buildings, crushing them under their pressure, while even more red pollen was being spit out in a massive cloud.
 EiN shivered, brought a hand to his mouth, gasping for air.
 Boost cracked a weak smile.

-EiN raised the second picture, pointed his finger at one detail, a black shape seemingly climbing out of the flower’s mouth .
+EiN lifted up the second picture, pointing his finger at one odd detail, a black shape seemingly climbing out of the flower’s mouth.
 One of many.

 “What are those specks, there in the corner?
 They look like some sort of... creatures?”

-Boost snatched the pictures from EiN’s hands, shook his head.
+Boost snatched the pictures from EiN’s hands, shaking his head yet again.

-“And not even the rekashiza in itself.
-We can still burn it down with napalm – or a low altitude nuclear strike.
+“And it’s not even the rekashiza itself, really.
+We can still burn it down with napalm – or a low-altitude nuclear strike, even.
 We don’t need to aim for that.
-Sure, we’d sacrifice a huge chunk of Shard, but the danger would be over, we could reconstruct everything, civilians would be saved, money would flow for the reconstruction works, we would create a lot of jobs, and real estate agencies would have a field day with it.
-A good ending, right?
-See, one giant plant isn’t that much of a chore.
-We have a plan in place for that, I just need to issue the order.
+Sure, we’d sacrifice a huge chunk of Shard, but the danger would be over, we could rebuild everything, civilians would be saved.
+Money would flow in naturally for the reconstruction project, and it’d create a lot of jobs, too.
+Real estate agents sure would have a field day.
+A good ending for everyone, right?
+See, one giant plant isn’t much of a chore.
+We have a plan in place for that, I would just need to issue the order.
 But...”

-He closed his eyes, let himself crumple on the chair.
+He closed his eyes, let himself crumple in his chair.

-“... this is not applicable as a large scale solution.
+“...that’s not applicable as a large-scale solution.
 We can nuke one, sure.
 Two, maybe.
-But we can’t do it over and over.
-Not if we want to keep our planet habitable, that is.”
+But we can’t just keep doing it.
+Not if we want our planet to stay habitable, that is.”

-Boost stood up, snatched another picture from his cupboard, gave it to EiN.
+Boost stood up, snatching another picture from his cupboard before giving it to EiN.

-EiN lost his breath, stared at the man, at the broken general in front of him, stared back at the picture.
+EiN lost his breath.
+He stared at the man, at the broken general in front of him, then back at the picture.

 “Yes, EiN...”

-A cold, defeated smile, the dead eyes of someone who went through his moral event horizon.
+A cold, defeated smile, the dead eyes of someone far beyond his moral event horizon.

-He put his hand on EiN’s shoulder, avoiding eye contact, stood up.
+He put a hand on EiN’s shoulder, avoiding eye contact as he stood up.

 “Go back to your wife and children, EiN.
-Spend as much time you can with them.”
+Spend as much time as you can with them.”

-A last stare at the world outside of the window, of the people scrambling in the streets, the cars jamming the traffic, the helicopters flying low.
+One last long glance at the world outside of the window, at the people scrambling in the streets, the cars jamming the traffic, the dozens of helicopters flying low.
+The chaos that was already ensuing.